hatmarch/centos-gitlab-ce/README.md

 ### Notes

   1. conf/gitlab.rb is copied into the image during build.
-  2. conf/sysctl.rb is a modified version to prevent all the sysctl kernel parameter modifications performed during ed during reconfigure.
+  2. conf/sysctl.rb is a modified version to prevent all the sysctl kernel parameter modifications performed during reconfigure.
 It is expected that PostgreSQL will be running on its own container during a proper deployment.

 ### License